-USCB offers the Bachelor of Science with a major in Information Science & Technology.
+USCB offers the Bachelor of Science in Information Science & Technology.
 To qualify for graduation, a student must meet general education requirements and Information Science & Technology core requirements as stated below.

-Engl ish
+English......
+6

-0- Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
-Eagrade of "C" or higher.
+Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
+Each course must have a grade of "C" or higher.

-Num nerical and Analytical Reasoning Majors: requirements in this category will be fulfilled by Program Requirements in courses are required.
+Numerical and Analytical Reasoning 7-8

+Majors: requirements in this category will be fulfilled by Program Requir ements in (II) below.
+No additional
-Spee ech COMM B140, B201 or B230 3

-Libe ral Arts Liberal Arts Electives (humanities or social/behavioral sciences) 6
+courses are required.

+Speech

-Majors: ENGL B462 is a Program Requirement in (II) below and satisfies 3 hrs. of requirements.
-Choose 3 additional hrs. the Liberal Arts Elec
+Majors: ENGL B462 is a Program Requirement in (II) below and satisfies 3 hrs. of the Liberal Arts Electives requirements.
+Choose 3 additional hrs.

-HIST B101, B102, B111, B112, B115, or B116
+HIST B101, B102, B111, B112, B115, or B116 3

-Fine Arts 3
+Fine Arts 2 3

 Social/Behavioral Sciences 3

-Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
+1Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.

-Courses from: ARTH, ARTS, MUSC, or THEA.
+2Courses from: ARTH, ARTS, MUSC, or THEA.
 ENGL B180 also approved.
 One-hour credits in MUSC and THEA may not be used to fulfill this requirement.

-Two courses, at least one with associated laboratory ......
-7-8
+Two courses, at least one with associated laboratory 7-8